HazyHexium/BrainFlowsIntoVRChat/README.md

 ## Instructions

-1. Download this project to a folder and remember its folder path
+1. Download [BFiVRC](https://github.com/ChilloutCharles/BrainFlowsIntoVRChat/releases/tag/0.2.1) to a folder and copy its folder path
 2. Install [Python 3.11.5](https://www.python.org/downloads/release/python-3115/)
 3. Open the command prompt by typing `cmd` in the start menu
 4. Navigate to the project's path within the command prompt.